About the Kislak Center

 Research, Learning and Events

-A leader in making primary resource materials available for scholarship, Mr. Kislak has made his collections available for research through his family collections, through the Jay I. Kislak Foundation and gallery, through a 2004 donation of more than 3,000 books and other objects to the Library of Congress, and now through a gift of books from the library of Jacques-Auguste de Thou to the Kislak Center at the Penn Libraries.
+A leader in making primary resource materials available for scholarship, Mr. Kislak made his collections available for research through his family collections; through the Jay I. Kislak Foundation and gallery; through a 2004 donation of more than 3,000 books and other objects to the Library of Congress; through donations to the University of Miami and to Miami Dade College; and through a gift of books from the library of Jacques-Auguste de Thou to the Kislak Center at the Penn Libraries.
 In recognition of his efforts to preserve cultural heritage, Mr. Kislak was appointed by President George W. Bush to head the U.S. State Department's Cultural Property Advisory Committee from 2003 through 2008 and, in 2013, received the Encomienda of the Order of Merit Civil from the King of Spain, among other awards and appointments.